influxdata/tick-charts/README.md

 ##### Examples:
  - To execute all components from `single command`:

-        ./run.sh (it will be run with: -s all -a create -p minikube) ./run.sh -s all -a create -p aws-eks
+        ./run.sh (by default it runs with: -s all -a create -p minikube) ./run.sh -s all -a create -p aws-eks
     	./run.sh -s all -a destroy -p aws-eks
     	./run.sh -a prune_resources -p aws-eks